Brettell Lane railway station: History

-It was opened in 1852 by the Oxford, Worcester and Wolverhampton Railway.
-Local coal mining and steel mills led to rapid industrialisation of the area and heavy usage of the station in the early 20th century, but numbers had declined badly by the 1960s.
+The station was opened in 1852 by the Oxford, Worcester and Wolverhampton Railway.
+Local coal mining and steel mills led to rapid industrialisation of the area and heavy usage of the station in the early 20th century, but passenger numbers had declined badly by the 1960s.

-In 1858, a coupling broke on an excursion train at the station and the rear portion rolled back down the gradient from Round Oak railway station towards Brettell Lane where it collided with another train (which was actually part of the same excursion, the train already having been safely divided once due to its extreme length) 14 passengers were killed and 50 more injured.

 The line had reasonable passenger usage until about the early 1880s, when it began to slump at several stations, leading to the line becoming a largely freight only operation in 1887.
 It would remain open for goods traffic, which was considerable at this time, as the district had become highly industrialised in the then heyday of the Black Country's industrial past.

-As the local industry declined and road transport became more common, the station entered a post-World War 2 decline.
+As the local industry declined and road transport became more common, the station entered a post-World War II decline.